neilmanfredit/second-look/docs/deployment.md

 ## Backend — Azure App Service

-The backend runs on Azure App Service (Linux, Node 20) in the same Azure subscription as the neilmanfred.com / fredianshield.com Microsoft 365 tenant.
-This keeps the app registration, the backend, and M365 data residency all in one place.
+The backend runs on Azure App Service (Linux, Node 20) in the same Azure subscription This keeps the app registration, the backend, and M365 data residency all in one place.

 ### One-time Azure setup